 The list of people who helped Mary is long indeed, including names both familiar and unfamiliar, locally and nationally.
 Any list would be incomplete without including George Miller, who ran the Center’s lab and touched the lives of countless families.
 The same is true of Sally Day, RN, NP, the Center’s first nurse and the first hemophilia Nurse Practitioner in New York State.
 Ditto for Agnes Merkel, Mary’s assistant and the Center’s first employee.
+Noreen Hickey was another early administrative employee.
 The list goes on and on.
 Since its founding, the hemophilia center in Rochester has provided services in a compassionate, caring manner to all in need.
-It has advocated for affected individuals and for the larger bleeding disorders community, has strived to educate the healthcare community and the public about bleeding and blood-related disorders and has participated in forward-looking clinical research.
+It has advocated for affected individuals and for the larger bleeding disorders community, has strived to educate the health care community and the public about bleeding and blood-related disorders and has participated in forward-looking clinical research.

-The Center faced an organizational challenge of how it would remain viable to provide comprehensive hemophilia care if it lost a large number of patients.
+In the 1980s and 1990s, the Center faced an organizational challenge of how it would remain viable to provide comprehensive hemophilia care if it lost a large number of patients.
 How could the Center ensure care for those with hemophilia whether or not they had contracted infectious diseases?
-After careful study and consideration, the board of directors recommended expanding the Center's mission by widening its potential base of support, both with clinical services and via fundraising.
-This could help the Center remain solvent and to continue meeting the needs of patients.
+After careful study and consideration, the board of directors recommended broadening the Center's clinical focus and widening its potential base of support, both with services and via fundraising.
+This could help the Center remain financially viable and continue to meet the needs of patients.

-Mary Gooley served as the Center's first executive director from 1959 through her retirement in 1986.
+Mary Gooley served as the Center's first President from 1959 through her retirement in 1986.
 Her successor, Joyce Strazzabosco, served 13 years, through the darkest hours in our history.
 The Center’s current leader, Bob Fox, began his tenure in 2000.
-Over many decades, our Center has remained at the forefront of hemophilia care.
+Over many decades, Rochester's hemophilia center has remained at the forefront of hemophilia care.
 Decades ago, Mary Gooley and Center staff helped establish programs in Buffalo, Syracuse, the Southern Tier, Albany and elsewhere in the country.
-Patients and staff successfully lobbied for federal funding for comprehensive hemophilia care, which helped to spread the Treatment Center model.
-Mary travelled the country, assisting other communities seeking to establish what Mary had created in Rochester.
+In the 1970s, patients and staff helped to lobby successfully for federal funding for comprehensive hemophilia care, which helped to spread the Treatment Center model.
+Under NHF’s umbrella, Mary traveled the country, assisting other communities seeking to establish what she had created in Rochester.

-Staffed by a select team of highly trained and personally-motivated professionals, we provide patients and their families with the knowledge, medical care and support needed to manage their conditions, lessen their fears and live their lives on their own terms.
+Staffed by a select team of highly trained and personally-motivated professionals, we provide patients and their families with the knowledge, medical care and support needed to manage their conditions, enhance their independence and live their lives on their own terms.